Danappelxx/SwiftMongoDB/README.md

 There's also a test suite included in the xcode project - so far the coverage isn't too good but it will get better, I promise.

 # Changelog

+## 0.1

+## 0.1.0
+Add documentation, clean up a lot of code, add examples for schemas using inheritence, protocols, and protocol extensions.

 ## 0.0